execution-flows/fy/documentation_site/docs/index.md

     pass
 ```

-Later, when we delve into advanced _Execution Flows_ patterns, we will explore why this definition is significant and how it facilitates various use cases.
+Later, when we delve into advanced _Execution Flows_ concepts, we will explore why this definition is significant and how it facilitates various use cases.

 In the context of the _fy_ tool, a _flow_ is a callable class that inherits from the `FlowBase` class and implements a `:::py def __call__(self) -> <return type>:` _method_. _Flows_ determine which implementations of _properties_ and _methods_ are used for the specific use case they address.